 Who are these people and what were they doing during this movie?
 They obviously weren’t watching it with the same eyes and ears I have (or regular people for that matter.)
 Perhaps they were just die-hard Dolph fans.
 I can understand that I guess as it's not like these same people are dissecting the movie to also tell us their thoughts, they obviously just pumped a 10/10 into a ratings system with no explanation.

 One word bandied about among narrative reviews is the word garbage.
-If I were to start a drinking game based on how many times the word garbage is used to describe Altitude – I would be in paralytic.
+If I were to start a drinking game based on how many times the word garbage used to describe Altitude I would be in paralytic (meaning really, really drunk.)

 Both Jesse Mittelstadt and Alex Merkin the writer and director respectively, have worked together before.
 Famed for having made a short film into a full-length movie called Across the Hall which stars the late Brittany Murphy.
 The short film won many awards however the full feature was not liked by everyone and received mixed reviews.
 Apart from that, these two guys are not very well-known for anything popular or rated highly.